 One of my faves is mushed spicy sardines…yup!
 But I remembered a time when we were just small kids, my Kuya Norman’s and I would have ketchup with sugar as filling…eeewww, right?
 But that tasted so good to us at that time!
 Haha!
 Yeah, I have to admit I tried a lot of weird stuff just because my big brother thinks it is good or cool.
 Hehe!

 It is called Pandesal or Pan de Sal (Spanish) that translate to salted bread although it is actually sweeter than salty.
-It is soft and a bit fluffy and covered with breadcrumbs.
+It is soft and fluffy and covered with breadcrumbs.

 Getting them directly out from the oven was the best and I loved cutting them into halves and spreading my Pandesal with salted butter while they are still hot.

-- In a big bowl, mix together flour and yeast.
+- In a big bowl, mix together flour, sugar, salt.

-- In a smaller bowl, combine sugar, salt, milk and margarine or butter.
-Warm liquids in the microwave until warm.
-Remove from microwave and add the egg and beat several times until well blended.
-Make sure that the liquids are only mildly warm and not hot.
+- Pour in milk, beaten egg and melted butter.
+Mix several times until well blended.
+Make sure that the milk is only mildly warm and not hot.

-- Pour the liquid mixture over the flour mixture and fold until dough forms.
-Knead the dough on a clean surface dusted with flour until it becomes smooth and elastic, about 5-10 minutes.
+- Tip the dough on a floured surface and knead until it becomes smooth and elastic, about 5-10 minutes.

-- Form the dough into a ball and place the dough in a greased bowl and cover with a kitchen towel or plastic wrap and place it in a warm area and let it rise until it doubled in size.
+- Form the dough into a ball and lightly coat with oil.
+Place it in a bowl and cover with a kitchen towel or plastic wrap and place it in a warm area and let it rise until it doubled in size.
 Depending how warm it is, could take 30 minutes to an hour.

-- Punch down the dough and divide into 2 equal parts using a knife of dough slicer.
+- Punch down the dough and divide into 2 equal parts using a knife or dough slicer.
 Roll each into a log.
-Cover each log with breadcrumbs.
-Cut the log sideways into smaller pieces. (about 6 pieces each log).
-Roll each piece with breadcrumbs again.
+Cut each log into 6 smaller pieces.

 - Arrange the pieces on a baking sheet living some gaps in between (at least an inch).
 Leave them to rise for another 10-15 minutes.